bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.

-> Note:One might confuse elements with a more widely known concept of “components”.
+> Note:One might confuse elements with a more widely known concept of "components”.
 We will introduce components in the next section.
-Elements are what components are “made of”, and we encourage you to read this section before jumping ahead.
+Elements are what components are "made of”, and we encourage you to read this section before jumping ahead.

 Rendering an Element into the DOM
 ---------------------------------